moisseev/sqlite3-rdiff/README.md

 ## Usage

-The slave.db is an outdated version of master.db database.
-The commands below will sync slave.db to actual version of master.db.
+The `slave.db` is an outdated version of the `master.db` database.
+The commands below synchronize the `slave.db` with actual version of the `master.db`.

 ~~~
 ./sqlite3-rdiff --rows-per-hash 10 signature slave.db slave.db.sign